Our business model

 What we do

 We identify opportunities in popular locations suitable primarily for family homes.
-When acquiring land, we have both gross margin and ROCE targets.
-Site location is important in ensuring there will be sufficient customer demand in our delivery of sustainable communities to achieve our required selling prices, sales rate and financial returns.
+When acquiring land, we have both gross margin and Return on Capital Employed (ROCE) targets.
+Site location is important in ensuring there will be sufficient customer demand from our creation of sustainable communities to achieve our required selling prices, sales rate and financial returns.
+How we add value We add value to land both before and after purchase, using innovative layouts.
+We enhance margins through our strategic landbank, which provides us with security of land supply, allowing a more selective approach to purchasing land on the open market.

 How we add value